lliendo/Radar/docs/server-configuration.rst

     radar-console-client.py -a ADDRESS -p PORT

-Where ADDRESS is the TCP/IP address of the running Radar server console and PORT where the Radar server console is waiting for new clients.
+Where ADDRESS is the IP address of the running Radar server console and PORT where the Radar server console is waiting for new clients.

 Once the console starts you will get a small help message that displays all the